Skip to main content

 3. How Long Do You Have to Wait to Refinance a VA Loan?

 Most VA refinance types, including cash-out refinance and IRRRL (Interest Rate Reduction Refinance Loan), require a minimum of 210 days from your first mortgage payment and six consecutive monthly payments.
+If you don't need to take cash out and your primary goal is lowering your rate or payment, compare this option with a VA Streamline Refinance (IRRRL).

 This rule protects borrowers from predatory refinancing and ensures real financial benefit (Net Tangible Benefit).

-4. What Credit Score Do You Need for a VA Cash-Out Refinance in 2025?
+4. What Credit Score Do You Need for a VA Cash-Out Refinance in 2026?

 Pro Tip: A higher credit score = better VA cash-out refinance rates and lower funding fees.

-5. Is a VA Cash-Out Refinance a Good Idea in 2025?
+5. Is a VA Cash-Out Refinance a Good Idea in 2026?

 It can be - if you: